 Be welcomed into the home of a local family and experience the cuisine, culture and customs of Egypt firsthand during your stay.
 A truly authentic travel experience like no other.

-Pastry = 5 EGP
+A couple of pastries = 5 EGP

-Cup of coffee = 5 EGP
+Cup of tea = 1 EGP

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.